xembly/workflow-manager/README.md

 ### Outputs
 - `REF_NAME`: The branch or tag name if ref is from a tag push. (this is set as an environment variable)
+- `REF_TYPE`: Denotes if the REF is a 'tag' or 'branch'. (this is set as an environment variable)

 ### Example Usage